mimi-fOlle/holbertonschool-validation/module3_task2/README.md

 ## Workflow

 -   Clone the repository
--   Position yourself in the correct directory and execute the command make help to validate that the Makefile is present and implements the help target.
+-   Position yourself in the correct directory and execute the command `make help` to validate that the Makefile is present and implements the help target.
 -   Build Workflow
 -   Help Workflow

+## Help Workflow
+-   In this directory, we're going to configure automatic actions to be performed when something happen to the repository.
+-   Using Github Actions to ensure CI/CL pipeline (build starts, TEST, BUILD, PUSH, DEPLOY)

 ### This workflow must be triggered: